aster-droide/ia-team-project/README.md

 please ensure [all three Python](academic_search_tool) files are downloaded and in the same directory.

-*unix executable compiled and tested on Mac M1, it is not guaranteed it will run as expected on intel devices or Linux.
-In case of failure the code can be run directly, while this has been thoroughly tested on the Mac M1 and Windows, it is not guaranteed it will work on Linux.
+*Unix executable compiled and tested on Mac M1, it is not guaranteed it will run as expected on intel devices or Linux.
+In case of failure the code can be run directly.
+While this has been thoroughly tested on the Mac M1 and Windows, it is not guaranteed it will work on Linux.

 ## Usage